 The other Kindred divide into two teams of four and disperse, along with most of the ghouls.
 They seem glad to be gone.
 The Hussar numbers among the few who stay, alongside the seneschal and Caroline’s sire.

 Caroline: She does not rise.

-GM: “It shall prove more expedient for our purposes, Miss Malveaux-Devillers, if you consent to allow me access to your thoughts,” states Maldonato.
-“The night’s events have proven long and arduous, I am certain, and shall take no small span of time to recount.”
+GM: “It will prove more expedient for our purposes, Miss Malveaux-Devillers, if you consent to allow me access to your thoughts,” states Maldonato.
+“The night’s events have proven long and arduous, I am certain, and shall otherwise require much time to recount.”